klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 13.It is important to know that despite the fact that the texture is visible in the Image Editor, it has not yet been saved.
     If you close the Blender file now, the texture will be lost.
-	Hence, go to the top menu of the Image Editor and select *"Image > Save As..."* to save the image.
+	Hence, go to the top menu of the Image Editor and select Image > Save As... to save the image.

 14.Repeat the baking steps for all objects that you prepared for the baking process.